Erbach, Hesse: Wiesenmarkt/Eulbacher Markt

 The Erbacher Wiesenmarkt ("meadow market") was originally called the Eulbacher Markt or Eulbacher Wiesen(Vieh-)markt.
 Eulbach is an outlying centre of the neighbouring town of Michelstadt.
 It was once a regionally very important livestock, horse and farm market.

 The livestock and farm market was only moved to Erbach sometime in the late 19th or early 20th century by the Counts of Eulbach.
 Until about 1960, the livestock and horse market with its associated horseracing and other horse sports was the main part of the Eulbacher Markt.
 The Schützenhaus ("Marksmen's House") standing on the way into the Wiesenmarkt, however, suggests that the Eulbacher Markt, at least in part, must already have been held in Erbach as early as the mid 19th century: it was here that the Democratic Revolutionaries met in 1848 and on what is now the market grounds beside the Schützenhaus that the Odenwald "Moot" (Volksversammlung) was held under the Michelstadt revolutionary and lawyer Ludwig Bogen's leadership.

 Museums

+Franz I, the last ruling count (1754–1823), introduced ivory carving in 1783, thus giving the town the nickname Elfenbeinstadt ("Ivory Town").
+Many artists made their homes here and today their works and activities can still be admired at the town's Deutsches Elfenbeinmuseum Erbach.
+Owing to widespread bans on ivory hunting and trading introduced in 1989, alternative materials are used today.
+In particular, prehistoric mammoth tusk, still found from time to time in the Siberian tundra, has replaced elephant ivory.
+Other than its slightly different colour, it has comparable properties.

 The Deutsches Elfenbeinmuseum Erbach ("Erbach German Ivory Museum") has been in existence since 1966 and is unique in Europe.
-Its exhibits are almost exclusively ivory.
-Visitors can also watch the resident carvers as they go about their artistic work.
+It exhibits historical and contemporary works in ivory.
+At the Berufliches Schulzentrum Odenwaldkreis in nearby Michelstadt, students learn (mammoth) ivory carving and give regular displays of their work.